Mauzey/Diabetes-Prediction/README.md

 #### Statistical Summary of Standardized Data
 ![Pima Indians Diabetes Database Standardized Summary](https://i.imgur.com/N77tBkx.png)
 * The values for ```Outcome``` have been copied from the original dataset as they do not require standardization

+### Data Splits
+The dataset has been split into training (80%) and testing (20%) splits.
+The training set has then been further divided into training (80%) and validation (20%) splits.